Constantine (Briton): History

 Southern Britain in c.
 540, the time of Gildas.
 Constantine's likely kingdom of Dumnonia is in the southwest; the territory of the Damnonii is in the northwest.

-The 6th-century monk Gildas mentions Constantine in chapters 28 and 29 of work De Excidio et Conquestu Britanniae.
+The 6th-century monk Gildas mentions Constantine in chapters 28 and 29 of his De Excidio et Conquestu Britanniae.
 Constantine is one of five Brittonic kings whom the author rebukes and compares to Biblical beasts.
 Gildas calls Constantine the "tyrannical whelp of the unclean lioness of Damnonia", a reference to the books of Daniel and Revelation, and apparently also a slur directed at his mother.
 This Damnonia is generally identified as the kingdom of Dumnonia in present-day South West England.
 Scholars such as Lloyd Laing and Leslie Alcock note the possibility that Gildas may have instead intended the territory of the Damnonii, a tribe in present-day Scotland mentioned by Ptolemy in the 2nd century, but others such as Thomas D. O'Sullivan consider this unlikely.

 Gildas says that despite swearing an oath against deceit and tyranny, Constantine disguised himself in an abbot's robes and attacked two "royal youths" praying before a church altar, killing them and their companions.
 Gildas is clear that Constantine's sins were manifold even before this, as he had committed "many adulteries" after casting off his lawfully wedded wife.
 Gildas encourages Constantine, whom he knows to still be alive at the time, to repent his sins lest he be damned.
 The murders may relate to a 6th-century cult in Brittany honoring the Saints Dredenau, two young princes killed by an ambitious uncle.

 Scholars generally identify Gildas' Constantine with the figure Custennin Gorneu or Custennin Corneu (Constantine of Cornwall) who appears in the genealogies of the kings of Dumnonia.
 Custennin is mentioned as the father of Erbin and the grandfather of the hero Geraint in the Bonedd y Saint, the prose romance Geraint and Enid, and after emendation, the genealogies in Jesus College MS 20.
 Based on Custennin's placement in the genealogies, Thomas D. O'Sullivan suggests a floruit for Constantine of 520–523.